 Ahmet Taskin

-Istanbul Technical University
+Department of Software and Electronics

+AVL Research and Engineering

-Maslak, TR-34469, Istanbul, Turkey
+Sancaktepe, TR-34885, Istanbul, Turkey

-taskinah@itu.edu.tr
+ahmet.taskin@avl.com

-Abstract—Interval type-2 fuzzy logic systems have been becoming the focus of research in the field of fuzzy logic in recent years.
+Abstract—In the last two decades, we have witnessed that interval type-2 fuzzy logic systems have been successfully implemented in various engineering areas.
 The main advantages of the interval type-2 fuzzy logic systems are the better handling of the uncertainties than type-1 fuzzy logic systems.
 However, it is quite complicated needs many calculations to implement all phases of an interval type-2 fuzzy logic system for an application.
 This paper introduced an open source toolbox for interval type-2 fuzzy logic systems to cover all phases of an interval type-2 fuzzy logic systems from the beginning to the end.
 The introduced interval type-2 fuzzy logic toolbox makes possible to design an interval type-2 fuzzy logic system by using the user interfaces of the toolbox.
 In addition, type reduction phase is one of the important part of an interval type-2 fuzzy logic systems, and most known type reduction methods are embedded to the toolbox and it is possible to choose desired.
 Also, one of the main advantage of the introduced toolbox is automatic connection to Matlab/SIMULINK.
 After finishing the interval type-2 fuzzy logic system design, it is possible to export it to the Matlab/SIMULINK environment automatically.
 The proposed toolbox is created in the same format of the Matlab Fuzzy Logic Toolbox so it is easy to use it for the users of the Matlab Fuzzy Logic Toolbox

 Keywords—Interval type-2 fuzzy logic system, type-reduction, user interface, toolbox